Heart Sisters posts from the past

 How heart patients can untwist that twisted thinking

 Oscillating narrative: the learned art of re-creating ourselves

 The most-read posts of 2017 from Heart Sisters

 ♥ ♥ ♥

-NOTE FROM CAROLYN: I wrote much more about these and other topics in my book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, 2017).
+I wrote much more about these and other topics in my book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press).
 You can ask for this book at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon.
-If you order it directly from Johns Hopkins University Press (use their code HTWN), you can save 20% off the list price.
+If you order it directly from Johns Hopkins University Press, use their code HTWN to save 20% off the list price.

 While you’re here, why not read the fascinating Heart Sisters disclaimer page?